bdastur/notes/aws/readme.md

 * A HSM is a hardware appliance that provides secure key storage and cryptographic operations within a temper-resistant hardware module.

+## Cloudtrail:

+* Records important info about each API call, including API name, user, time of api, request parameters and response elements returned by AWS service.
+* Two types of trails:
+  **Trail that applies to all regions:**
+  * Cloudtrail creates the same trail in each region, records the log files in each region and delivers the log files to a S3 bucket and to cloudwatch log groups if specified.
+  * This is the default option.
+  * If you choose, you can receive SNS notification for log file deliveries.
+One SNS topic will suffice for all regions.

+  **Trail that applies to one region:**

+* By default, your log files are encrypted using S3 SSE.
+* Typically delivers logfiles within 15 minutes of API call.
+* Service publishes new log files multiple times an hour, usually every 5 minutes.

 ## Lambda